dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/xaml/index.md

 :::code language="xaml" source="./snippets/index/csharp/Window1.xaml" highlight="7-10,12" :::

 For a reference listing of all markup extensions for XAML implemented specifically in WPF, see [WPF XAML Extensions](../../../framework/wpf/advanced/wpf-xaml-extensions.md).
-For a reference listing of the markup extensions that are defined by System.Xaml and are more widely available for .NET Core XAML implementations, see [XAML Namespace (x:) Language Features](../../../xaml-services/namespace-language-features.md).
+For a reference listing of the markup extensions that are defined by System.Xaml and are more widely available for .NET XAML implementations, see [XAML Namespace (x:) Language Features](../../../xaml-services/namespace-language-features.md).
 For more information about markup extension concepts, see [Markup Extensions and WPF XAML](../../../framework/wpf/advanced/markup-extensions-and-wpf-xaml.md).

 ## Type converters